Netherlands

 Data plays a big part in systems design.
 He designed his Mediator to synchronize data across many different databases in a timely manner.
 Dan’s customers use this custom Omnis application on servers and it never misses a beat.
 He still uses Mediator for data transformation and migrations for current projects.

-In 1998 Dan incorporated GIS technology into Omnis for an emergency services demo designed for FEMA type organizations before GIS was a thing.
-The application kept track of assets in the field such as fire hoses, vehicles and other equipment and used real time GPS tracking of inventory for emergency services.
+In 1998, Dan incorporated GIS technology into Omnis for an emergency services demo designed for FEMA-like organizations.
+The application used real-time tracking of assets such as fire hoses, vehicles and other equipment pertinent to emergency services.

 Dan is no stranger to Omnis conferences, having spoken at Ameromnis 2002, OzOmnis 2004, and Euromnis conferences since 2007.